jameshfisher/jameshfisher.com/_posts/2017-04-02-sequencing-markets.md

 ---
-title: "What is 'sequencing markets'?"
+title: What is 'sequencing markets'?
+tags: []
 ---

 "Sequencing markets" is a strategy for growing a product.
 Begin with an extremely specific target market, and capture this before expanding.
 Here's my current market sequence plan for Vidrio: